RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 * `model: <term>`

+Some tools don't store the model name in metadata by default.

+Diffusion Toolkit will try to perform a hash lookup using the information stored in the AUTOMATIC1111 `cache.json` file if it exists.
+It will attempt to lookup the name (partial matches allowed), and take the hash of any matching models, and use a hash query to search for the images.
+Both old hash algorithm and the newer SHA256 hash are supported.

+Note that the `cache.json` file is updated on the fly by AUTOMATIC1111.
+It computes model hashes for new models it has never loaded before.
+Model hashes are computed the when you switch to them in the UI.

+You should click **Edit > Reload Models** to ensure the application has the latest copy of the json file.

 ## Aesthetic Score

-Aesthetic score is a tag added by the [Aesthetic Image Scorer Extension](https://github.com/tsngo/stable-diffusion-webui-aesthetic-image-scorer) for AUTOMATIC111 Web UI.
+Aesthetic score is a tag added by the [Aesthetic Image Scorer Extension](https://github.com/tsngo/stable-diffusion-webui-aesthetic-image-scorer) for AUTOMATIC1111 Web UI.

-It calculates aestetic score for generated images using CLIP+MLP Aesthetic Score Predictor based on Chad Scorer and stores it metadata.
+It calculates an aesthetic score for generated images using CLIP+MLP Aesthetic Score Predictor based on Chad Scorer and stores it metadata.

 * `aesthetic_score: [<|>|<=|>=|<>] <number>`

 You can search for an exact number e.g. `aesthetic_score: 0.6`, but most likely you would like to do a comparative search such as less than `aesthetic_score: < 0.6`

 ## Hyper Networks